Laker girls hold off Fremont

 The Lakers, meanwhile, picked up their first conference win of the season after dropping games to Prairie Heights and Central Noble.
 It was previously one of three teams winless in the NECC, joining Churubusco and Westview.

-The win comes at an opportune time as well, with a winnable two-game stretch against Bethany Christian and Fairfield on deck – a shot to get back to .500 before hosting NECC-leading Angola.
+The win comes at an opportune time as well, with a winnable two-game stretch against Bethany Christian and Fairfield on deck, and a shot to get back to .500 before hosting NECC-leading Angola.

-For Fremont, a trip to Fairfield is next up, then a visit to Westview before hosting its annual holiday tournament.
+For Fremont, a trip to Fairfield is next up Dec.
+17, then a visit to Westview Dec.
+19 before hosting its annual holiday tournament.

 (0) comments